· Woohyun Kim · Graphics · 4 min read

-Efficient Blur for real-time rendering
+Efficient Blur Rendering for Real-Time Applications

-// in fragment shader,
+// fragment shader

 void main(void) {